rwegrzyniak/redis_locker/README.md

     #sth
 end
 ```
+### releasing all locks
+When you or someone else messed up with locks which are still present in redis you can use `RedisLocker.release_locks!` which removes all locks in redis.
 It will raise exception because `some_model` is locked.
 But you will be able to call some locked method because there is no lock on any specific method.
 ### Extending RedisLocker
 You can write own locker by inheriting from `RedisLocker::Locker`, you have to implement `lock`, `lock!`, `locked?` and `unlock` methods. `RedisLocker::Locker` provides unique `@instance_hash` to sign locks and `with_redis_lock` method with implemented `:exception`,  `:retry` and `:silently_die` strategies.
 You aren't forced to use Redis to store locks, if you want to you have to include `RedisLocker::RedisConnection` module which provides `redis` method to access redis connection.
 Otherwise you have to write own storing logic eg. using DB, own store engine or even files.